First Reading Acts 3:12–19

 Of course we all look to the day when we will be raised with our risen Lord and live in eternal bodies with him for all of eternity.
 But don’t jump that far ahead just yet.
 This present life has great significance and great value – here and now.
 As we continue through 1st John’s message, he will continue to urge us to shun sin and live a Godly life.
 That too is part of being a child – they make mistakes, but when loved and graciously guided, they learn and develop.
 We are God’s children – he has claimed us.
 Never mind that sometimes we may not appear to be God’s children – never mind that we have many changes yet to undergo.
 We will not be fully formed until Jesus comes again.
 When that great day comes, we will become visibly and eternally like him – radiating outwardly the truth that was hidden inside until then.

 So it is that today, we are incomplete, strained and broken in places, yearning for a peace and a holiness that we don’t yet posses.
 So we live double lives, still struggling against temptations and sin, but determined to do better and not repeat past mistakes.
 We submit our new lives to the will of God.
-We may be rough marble – awkward, jagged and gritty where David should stand, but never fear, we are in the hands of the Master, and what he has begun, he will finish.
+We may be rough marble – awkward, jagged and gritty where a graceful masterpiece should stand, but never fear, we are in the hands of the Master, and what he has begun, he will finish.
 Paul writes: Philippians 1:6 NKJV

 ‘… He who has begun a good work in you will complete it until the day of Jesus Christ”